Are you tired of winging it when publishing on social media? Do you feel like you’re always scrambling for fresh content?

 The 5-3-2 Approach

-This strategy works well for Facebook and Twitter.
-For every ten posts you publish, five should be curated posts relevant to your audience, three of your promotional content, and two should be personalized content that’s not promotional.
+For every ten posts you publish, five should be curated posts relevant to your audience, three should be your branded content, and two should be personalized, non-promotional content that feels human.

 Image via Gregory Kiep